ashifulislam/Cricket-Player-Information-System/README.md

 5. Search any player by his team name from "Player search" option
 5. Give comments after seeing player information from "Comments" option
 ## History
- I completed this project when I was in 3rd semester.
- To complete my project I took 4 month.
+ This projet was took 4 month its completion.
- I did not need any cost to complete my project.
+ This project has not taken any cost to meet it's expectation and requirements.
 ## Scope
 The scope of this document is to describe the Cricket player information System.
 In future this project will be developed by java programming language.
 Many new features will be added in this project: